billfoxco/seeing-md/SEEING.md

 ## The movement

 Use this movement when framing or evaluating a problem, idea, artifact, interaction, or decision.
+For people, it is an invitation to examine their own seeing.
+For AI, it guides the examination of framing, evidence, and assumptions in the work.

 ### 1. Notice